Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 # XTMA — Financial Management System for a US-Based S-Corp

 ## Overview
+Please note the devlopment of this project in this form has started in december 2025 and will go a lot of changes.
 End-to-end financial management system built from scratch for a real US-based S-Corp operating in service and merchandise (~$250K annual revenue).
 The business had no financial infrastructure before this